peer-observer/peer-observer/extractors/rpc/README.md

           Disable quering and publishing of `getaddrmaninfo` data --disable-getnetworkinfo
+          Disable querying and publishing of `getnetworkinfo` data --disable-getblockchaininfo
-          Disable querying and publishing of `getnetworkinfo` data -h, --help
+          Disable querying and publishing of `getblockchaininfo` data -h, --help
           Print help
   -V, --version